Licensing and regulations for events and fundraising activities

 Performing or playing copyright material

-If you want to perform music or a play written by someone else, or if you want to play recorded music or video, the premises you are using will need a licence to play copyrighted music.
+If you want to perform music written by someone else, or if you want to play recorded music or video, the premises you are using will need a licence to play copyrighted music.

 - If your event includes live music you must check the venue has a Performing Rights Society (PRS) licence.